 • looks lethargic, tired;

-• shows unreasonable at first glance anxiety (a sign that the animal feels pain);
+• shows anxiety that seems unreasonable at first glance (a sign that the animal is feeling pain);

-• appears profuse salivation(symptom of nausea) followed by;
+• appears profuse drooling(symptom of nausea) followed by ;

 • stool disorder;